 Goa, India – The bohemian hub of Arambol in North Goa is the place that you are most likely to find a meditation teacher training course.
 (I ran a yoga school here giving 200 and 300-hour yoga teacher trainings, with a strong focus on meditation throughout.)

-If you are interested in meditation teacher training, check out Merel’s teacher trainings taking place in Koh Phangan and Bali later this year and the beginning of 2019.
+If you are interested in meditation teacher training, check out this course in Koh Phangan!

 Did you find this article interesting?